 Eligibility:

-For the Undergraduate Writing Award, a student should
+- For The Graduate Writing Award, a student should:

-This award is given to students in the department who have made a significant contribution to the Duke community.
+This award is given to students in the department who have made a significant contribution through leadership and engagement to the Duke University community, and the larger community of Durham.
 For example,

-- a commitment to community service at Duke
+- A commitment to community service during their time as Duke

-- an engagement in a new project(s) to improve the university community or efforts to expand on existing programs
+- Leadership and/or engagement in a new project(s) to improve the university community efforts to expand on existing programs

-- commitment to connecting academic studies to social action
+- A commitment to the connecting and extending academic studies to social action, and engaging with those beyond the University walls

 Eligibility: